-POMONA (CNS) - Another large-scale COVID-19 vaccination site will open in the Southland tomorrow, the result of a partnership among various health organizations aimed at providing vaccines to particularly vulnerable residents, beginning with those aged 75 and over.
+POMONA (CNS) - Another large-scale COVID-19 vaccination site will open in the Southland today, the result of a partnership among various health organizations aimed at providing vaccines to particularly vulnerable residents, beginning with those age 75 and over.

 The site at Cal Poly Pomona is one of two opening in California, with the second located at Moscone Center in San Francisco.
 Organizers said each site will ultimately have the capacity to administer up to 10,000 doses per day, rivaling Los Angeles' mass vaccination site at Dodger Stadium.